KiwiFunk/KiwiFunk/README.md

 - 👋 Hi, I’m @KiwiFunk
-- 👀 I’m interested in 3D, Music, Drawin and other cool stuff!
+- 👀 I’m interested in 3D, Music, Art and other cool stuff!
 - 🌱 I’m currently learning software development; I love solving problems!
 - 💞️ I’m looking to collaborate on a cool indie game or some mods in the distant future (When I'm powerful enough)
 - 📫 How to reach me ... https://linktr.ee/kiwifunk